-This year marks the inauguration of our new partnership in Rome with the Pontificia Università di San Tommaso d’Aquino, also known as the ‘Angelicum,’ where the programme will convene from 4 June to 13 July 2018.
-Two Special Subject courses will be offered: MSST 1004: Latin Palaeography of Gothic Manuscripts taught by the Pontifical Institute’s Leonard E. Boyle Professor of Manuscript Studies, M. Michèle Mulchahey, together with Institute Librarian and Fellow, Greti Dinkova-Bruun, and MSST 1004: What’s in a Text?
-Orality and Textuality in Medieval Scholastic Texts, offered by Timothy B. Noone, Ordinary Professor, School of Philosophy, The Catholic University of America.
-For further details of the 2018 curriculum please see our flyer.
-The deadline for applications is 1 February 2018.
+This year our programme returns to Toronto, where it will convene from 3 June to 12 July 2019.
+Two courses will be offered: our core course MSST 1000: Latin Palaeography, taught by the Pontifical Institute’s Leonard E. Boyle Professor of Manuscript Studies, M. Michèle Mulchahey, and a Special Subject, MSST 1004: Decorating the Medieval Manuscript, offered by Adam S. Cohen, Associate Professor, Department of the History of Art, University of Toronto.
+For further details of the 2019 curriculum please see our flyer.
+The deadline for applications is 1 February 2019.

 Description of Programme

 The Institute has long enjoyed a reputation for providing the best training possible in those technical fields that made its students uniquely qualified to pursue original research amongst the manuscript survivals from the medieval period, namely, Latin Palaeography, Diplomatics, Codicology, and Textual Editing.
 Over the last decade and more, the Institute has transformed itself into a research institution offering fellowships to young post-doctoral students and visiting scholars.
 But the Institute has now developed a new curriculum that will make training in these technical disciplines available again, and in an expanded fashion, leading to a formal credential in Manuscript Studies.